zwave-js/zwave-js-server/README.md

 You can specify a configuration file with `--config`.
 This can be a JSON file or a JS file that exports the config.
 It needs to follow the [Z-Wave JS config format](https://zwave-js.github.io/node-zwave-js/#/api/driver?id=zwaveoptions).

-If you don't have a USB stick, you can add `--mock` to use a fake stick.
+If you don't have a USB stick, you can add `--mock-driver` to use a fake stick.

 ### Start client